Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 They have found success in the competition, winning all nine of their games since the qualifying phase, while also giving opportunities to youngsters like Marc Guiu.

-The 19-year-old Spanish striker has 6 goals in 6 games and is the joint-second top scorer in the competition - along with Betis striker Cedric Bakambu.
+The 19-year-old Spanish striker has 6 goals and is one of the top scorers in the competition - one behind Betis striker Cedric Bakambu.

 Chelsea have not faced many challenges in their European campaign so far, but found it tougher against Copenhagen and Legia Warsaw in the knockout rounds.